JohannCJ/JohannCJ/README.md

 - 👋 Hi, I’m @JohannCJ
       an amateur at programming...But learning slowly...
-- 👀 I’m interested in getting better at programming, app and web development, and also try to learn game development.
+- 👀 I’m interested in getting better at programming, app and web development, and also to learn game development.
 - 🌱 I’m currently doing a Bachelor's in Computer Science
 - 💞️ I’m looking to collaborate on game development projects and ui-ux projects
 - 📫 How to reach me: @johann_cj on Instagram